nawa094/ElevatorTycoon/README.md

 ```
 ElevatorSimulator/
 ├── Program.cs                  # Entry point for the application
+├── appsettings.json             # Contains configurable elevator and building settings
 ├── Enums/                       # Contains enums (e.g., Direction)
 ├── Mappers/                     # Contains mapping logic (if applicable)
 ├── Models/                      # Contains Elevator, Passenger, and other models
 ├── Presentation/                # Contains UI-related classes (e.g., menus, prompts)
 └── Services/                    # Contains ElevatorService and other services
 ```

 ElevatorSimulator.Tests (Test Project)

 ```
 ElevatorSimulator.Tests/
 ├── Enums/                       # Tests for enums
 ├── Mappers/                     # Tests for mapping logic
 ├── Models/                      # Tests for Elevator, Passenger, and other models
 ├── Presentation/                # Tests for UI-related classes
 └── Services/                    # Tests for ElevatorService and other services
 ```

-## Assumptions

-1. **Passengers are all going to the same destination**:

-   - All passengers in a single pickup request share the same destination floor.
-This simplifies the destination queuing logic and ensures that the elevator only needs to make one stop for the entire group.

-2. **Elevators have a fixed maximum capacity**:

-   - Each elevator can carry a maximum number of passengers, defined by its `Capacity` property.
-Passengers are only assigned to elevators with sufficient space.

-3. **Elevators prioritize stationary and same-direction requests**:

-   - The system first looks for stationary elevators.
-If none are available, it looks for elevators moving in the same direction as the passenger's request.

-4. **Real-time updates are displayed using Spectre.Console**:

-   - The UI is handled by Spectre.Console, providing a clean and interactive console experience.

-5. **Asynchronous processing with `Channel<T>`**:

-   - Elevators process destinations asynchronously using `Channel<T>`, ensuring efficient and thread-safe task queuing.

-6. **Unit tests cover core functionality**:
-   - The application includes comprehensive unit tests using xUnit, Shouldly, Bogus, and FakeItEasy to ensure reliability and correctness.
+---

+## ⚠️ Known Shortcuts and Future Work

+In the interest of time, a few design shortcuts were taken:

+- **Elevator Types**: The handling of different elevator types (Passenger, HighSpeed, Freight) could be improved, I didn't like the ElevatorType constructor parameter.
+This would make type-specific logic cleaner.
+- **Code Coverage Report**: Reviewing the code coverage report showed a few gaps in test coverage.
+Adding tests for edge cases (like elevators being full or handling simultaneous requests) would improve overall confidence.
+- **Settings Validation**: Adding a configuration validation step would ensure that invalid configurations (negative floors, zero capacity elevators) are caught at startup.

+These are all **opportunities for future improvement**, and contributions in these areas are welcome!

 ---